 TCLD collimators also make the cleaning performance more robust against various error of the collimation system, the optics, and orbit [65], as they remove the off-momentum particles at the first high dispersion location downstream of IR7.
 This is of particular concern for the ATS optics that requires modified optics in the cold arcs.
 Indeed, for the HL baseline optics, this solution almost eliminates losses around the ring coming from the telescopic squeeze.
 Should the total intensity be limited by collimation cleaning, the factor 10 quoted above would translate into the same gain factor for the total stored beam energy.

 Furthermore, the improvement in cleaning could be very beneficial for the LHC operation even if not limited by the collimation losses.
 For example, a better cleaning performance might allow relaxing the opening of some secondary collimators with a subsequent reduction of the machine impedance.
-It should be noted also that the DS collimation solutionradiation damage cold magnets protected by the TCLD collimators and the activation of near-by components.
+It should be noted also that the DS collimation solution might also mitigate issues related to radiation damage of cold magnets protected by the TCLD collimators and the activation of near-by components.

 The real need for this gain can only be addressed after having accumulated beam experience at higher energies during the post-LS1 operation (including beam tests of quench limits at energies close to 7 TeV).
 On the other hand, a recent collimation project review recommended to pursue with high priority the preparation of DS collimation in IR7 [59].